 - Shoppers are putting more emphasis on the value of the brand, its products and prices.

-- There are a variety of ways retailers can attract holiday shoppers aside from traditional promotions.
+- There are a variety of ways retailers can attract the holiday shopper aside from traditional promotions.

 - Steven Winnick, Senior Analyst at Coresight Research